serodriguez68/clean-architecture/part-6-details.md

   See
   [the preliminary component architecture above](#step-2-create-a-preliminary-component-architecture) fo an example of what he means by components.
-- For Simon, "components" are coarser and the concept is much more tied up to an actual suggested Java package division strategy.
+- For Simon, "components" are coarser and the concept is much more related to an actual suggested Java package division strategy for code organisation an the usage of **package visibility modifiers** to **enforce the architecture and encapsulation.**

 Simon's "package by component" does not contradict the ideas from Clean Architecture.
-His idea represent a practical implementation of how to divide code into Java packages in a way in which the **package visibility classes and the compiler enforce the architecture.**
+His idea represent a practical implementation of how to divide code into Java packages.

 The problems he is trying to solve are:
-- In the "package by layer", "package by feature" and to some extent in the "ports and adapters" packaging strategies there is nothing stopping a developer from "skipping a layer" and doing something like importing the `OrdersRepository` in the `OrdersController`.
+- In the "package by layer", "package by feature" and "ports and adapters" packaging strategies there is nothing stopping a developer from "skipping a layer" and doing something like importing the `OrdersRepository<I>` in the `OrdersController`.
-- To avoid the above to happen, teams often rely on discipline (but we know how that goes) or extra static analysis tools to detect when the intended architecture has been violated.
+- To avoid problems like this to happen, teams often rely on discipline (but we know how that goes) or extra static analysis tools to detect when the intended architecture has been violated.
+He argues that the best approach to enforce this architectural principle is via the compiler.
   - Static analysis tools work, but sometimes extend the feedback cycle too much.